An energy source that can be adjusted to meet changing demand

 - Investments in the refurbishment and refitting of generating stations

 The company makes substantial investments to maintain and upgrade its facilities.
-In 2012, $560 million was invested in the refurbishment and refitting of generating stations.
+In 2013, $416 million was invested in generating station refurbishment and refitting.

 - Reliability benchmark

 Recognized worldwide for the reliability of its transmission system, Hydro-Québec takes every possible measure to remain a benchmark in this regard.
-In 2012, Hydro-Québec devoted $1.4 billion to system expansion, reliability and long-term operability.
+In 2013, investments in transmission rose to a record $1.9 billion, including $917 million devoted to maintaining and improving the grid, and replacing some of its assets.

 - Stringent standards